amitk030/CKAD-exercises-and-solutions/practice-challenges/InitContainers/README.md

       </p>
     </details>

-1.  ### Take `stew` pod created from `demeter` namespace, there exist a yaml file `pod.yaml` for reference & use. create a volume named `storage` in the `stew` pod of type emptyDir.
+1.  ### Take `stew` pod created from `demeter` namespace, there exist a yaml file `pod.yaml` for reference & use. create a volume named `storage` in the `stew` pod of type `emptyDir`.
 Mount `storage` volume on initContainer at path `/set` and run a command in init container `echo "this is nginx index page" > /set/index.html`.
 Mount same volume in nginx container at path `/usr/share/nginx/html`.
 Do these updates in `pod.yaml`.
 Delete & create the pod again

     <details><summary>Solution</summary>
       <p>